-All shrubs and trees shall be marked with a monitoring stake.
+All shrubs and trees, with the exception of (Salix spp.) willows and (Comus sericea) Red Osier, shall be marked with a monitoring stake.
 Monitoring stakes shall be installed to a depth of 18 inches.
 Monitoring stakes shall be two to three feet above grade.
 The top six inches of the monitoring stakes shall be painted and color coded to species.
 The Contractor shall provide a color coding for stakes for each plant type to the Engineer, to aid in identification of dead and/or missing species

-Plant Protectors shall be placed around all tree and shrub species to be planted with the exception of Symphoricarpos albus (snowberry).
-Plant protectors shall be made of solid flexible plastic and should be held in place with bamboo or wood stakes.
+Plant Protectors shall be placed around all tree and shrub species to be planted within Planting Zone B as well as the (Frangula purshiana) within Planting Zone A. Plant protectors shall be made of solid flexible plastic and should be held in place with bamboo or wood stakes.
 Plant protectors shall be installed to a depth of three inches below the soil surface and extend nine to twelve inches above the surface.
 Stakes should extend a minimum two inches below and minimum two inches above the plant protector and be placed 2 to 3 inches away from the plant.
 Plant protectors shall be secured to stakes with a minimum of two zip ties or equivalent.